sictweb/bti425-2020/notes/react-routing.md

 ## "Routing" in React

-One of the key components in creating a SPA (Single Page Application) is Routing.
-When Routing is implemented using a framework like React, we will find that we can browse different URL's within our app without actually reloading the page.
-In this case, the components of one URL are swapped out for the components of another, giving the illusion that we're navigating through multiple pages, when we're really just adding / removing components based on the browser URL / history.
-Our user interface is in-sync with the URL.

-Recently, the most widely-used routing library used to achieve this in react; **React Router** has been updated to [version 4](https://reacttraining.com/react-router/):
+One of the key components in creating a SPA (Single Page Application) is *routing*.

+Routing enables navigation among components.
+It replaces a browser's built-in or default "navigator" management (i.e. management of the URL/address bar), with its own functionality.

+When the URL is changed, the desired component(s) are activated and displayed in the view.

+While it is possible to create a router in (JavaScript) code, many developers use a widely-used library, [React Router](https://reacttraining.com/react-router/):

 > Components are the heart of React's powerful, declarative programming model.
 React Router is a collection of navigational components that compose declaratively with your application.
-Whether you want to have bookmarkable URLs for your web app or a composable way to navigate in React Native, React Router works wherever React is rendering.
+Whether you want to have bookmarkable URLs for your web app or a composable way to navigate ...
+React Router works ...

 <br>

-## Getting Started using React Router
+### Getting Started using React Router

 To start using the React Router library in our web app, we must first fetch react-router-dom using npm (once we have halted our debugging server using Control+C):